runeh/tirbi/README.md

 ## To do

+- [ ] Pull the cache server parts into a plugin that can be imported separately
 - [ ] Proper shutdown / signal stuff
 - [ ] Add docs
 - [ ] Add some tests